zhufuyi/sponge_doc/en/microservice-development-mysql.md

 <br>

-### 🏷Calling APIs from Other Microservices
+### 🏷Calling APIs from Other GRPC Service

-According to the project business needs, there may be a need to call other microservice api interfaces in this service, other microservices here refers to the use of protobuf protocol gRCP service, any language implementation of the grpc service can be supported, the following is to call other microservices api interfaces of the operation steps:
+According to the project business needs, there may be a need to call other grpc service api interfaces in this service, other grpc service here refers to the use of protobuf protocol grpc service, any language implementation of the grpc service can be supported, the following is to call other grpc services api interfaces of the operation steps:

-**(1) Adding Connection to Target Microservice Code**
+**(1) Adding Connection to Target grpc service Code**

-To call the API of the target microservice within this service, you first need to establish a connection to the target microservice.
+To call the API of the target grpc service within this service, you first need to establish a connection to the target grpc service.
 Below are the steps to automatically generate grpc connection code.

 Navigate to the Sponge UI interface, click on the left menu bar **[Public]** -> **[Generate GRPC Connection Code]**.
 Fill in the module name, specify the grpc service name(s) (multiple names supported, separated by commas).
 After providing the parameters, click the `Download Code` button to generate the grpc service connection code, as shown in the image below:

 ![micro-rpc-conn](assets/images/micro-rpc-conn.png)

 > [!tip] Equivalent command: **sponge micro rpc-conn --module-name=edusys  --rpc-server-name=user**.
-There is a simpler equivalent command available by using the `--out` parameter to specify the microservice code directory and directly merge the code into this service.
+There is a simpler equivalent command available by using the `--out` parameter to specify the grpc service code directory and directly merge the code into this service.
 Command: **sponge micro rpc-conn --rpc-server-name=user --out=edusys**

 The generated grpc service connection code directory will look like this: